janaSunrise/janaSunrise/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=janasunrise" alt="janasunrise" /> </p>

 ### 😁 Let's know me Better!
-Hey there!
+Hey there!!
 I'm Sunrit Jana, 15 year old developer learning Python, Java and C++.
 I love to code, and also have several hobbies, and goals that I want to and love to fulfil✌️

 I usually haven't received any support from anyone, but rather from my own friends, developer community, intellectual persons, and a specific person, without whom this wouldn't have been possible.
 Let's keep his name a secret for now 🤫